You are here

 When you come in for an appointment, an audiologist will test your hearing to determine the degree and nature of your hearing loss, and determine the best way to enhance your hearing.

-If you need a hearing aid, our audiologists can recommend the most appropriate one for you and then perform the computerized hearing aid fittings and adjustments, teach correct use, care and maintenance, and provide regular cleanings and checks, and make some repairs.
+If you need a hearing aid, our audiologists can recommend the most appropriate one for you and then perform the computerized hearing aid fittings and adjustments, teach correct use, care and maintenance, provide regular checks and cleanings, and make some repairs.
 Various hearing aid supplies including batteries also are available.

-If you are not a candidate for a hearing aid, perhaps you would benefit from an assistive listening device, which helps you hear the television and telephone.
-Some assistive devices function as alerting devices for doorbells, alarms or telephones.
+We also provide assistive listening devices, which can help the user hear the television and telephone or provide alerts to doorbells, alarms or phones.
 The audiologist can help you select the appropriate device and teach you how to use it.

-The Audiology department also can provide non-amplified custom ear molds and ear protection for people such as musicians, construction or factory workers, and aviation employees who are repeatedly exposed to loud noises.
-Custom swim molds are available for those with swimmer's ear, perforation of the ear drum or with P.E. (pressure equalization) tubes.
+Audiology staff also can provide non-amplified custom ear molds and ear protection for people repeatedly exposed to loud noise, such as musicians, construction, factory or aviation workers.
+Custom swim molds are available for those with swimmer's ear, perforation of the ear drum or pressure equalization (PE) tubes.

 Electronystagmography, a test of the balance system, is another service we offer.
 This test is performed upon the recommendation of your physician.